ibm-cloud-architecture/refarch-cloudnative-netflix/README.md

 4. [Entree Service](https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd-entree)  - Microservice providing a REST API for Entree options
 5. [Dessert Service](https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd-dessert)  - Microservice providing a REST API for Dessert options

+### Branches

+1.  **master** - This is the active development branch with the latest code and integrations.
+2.  **BUILD** - This is the [Milestone 1](https://github.com/ibm-cloud-architecture/refarch-cloudnative-netflix/tree/BUILD) branch.
+It contains base microservice code, Eureka, Zuul, and Config Server components.
+3.  **DEVOPS** - This is the (planned) Milestone 2 branch.
+It is planned to contain DevOps pipelines for easy deployment to Bluemix, as well as Active Deploy integration scenarios.
+4.  **RESILIENCY** - This is the (planned) Milestone 3 branch.
+It will contain integration with Netflix Hystrix for circuit breaker implementations, as well as Zipkin/OpenTracing for distributed tracing implementations.
+5.  **MANAGE** - This is the (planned) Milestone 4 branch.
+It will contain cloud-based service management capabilities allowing for 24x7 operational excellence of microservice-based applications.

 ## Run the reference applications locally and in IBM Cloud

 ### Prerequisites: Environment Setup